CynaCons/stm32_BluTechDevice/README.md

 STM32CubeMX can be found on ST's website and can generate projects for most IDEs.

-To understand how to use, read the example files (main.c, stm32fxxx_it.c) and this readme.
+To understand how to use, read the example files (main.c, stm32fxxx_it.c) this readme and the example projects

 Details for each function can be found in the example files (main.c, stm32fxxx_it.c)